denjell-crabnebula/create-tauri-app/CONTRIBUTING.md

 #### Adding a new template

 > [!IMPORTANT]
-> You should open a new issue first to discuss the addition of a certain template.
+> You should first open a new issue to discuss the addition of a certain template.

 - Add a directory in `templates` and name it `template-<template-name>` where `<template-name>` is the name of the template and add all the files you need there.
-- A template also must have a `.manifest` file which contains info about the template:
+- A template also must have a `.manifest` file, which contains info about the template:

   ```ini
   beforeDevCommand = {% pkg_manager_run_command %} dev